 History of Besakih Temple

-Besakih Temple Highlights and Features
+Besakih Temple highlights and features

-Four temples in the complex reflect four forms of God at compass points: Pura Batu Madeg in the north, Pura Kiduling Kreteg to the south, Pura Gelap in the east, and Pura Ulun Kulkul in the west.
-‘Batu ngadeg’, literally ‘standing stone’, is found in the shrine of Meru Tumpang Sebelas at Pura Batu Madeg.
+The 4 temples in the complex reflect the 4 deities governing their respective compass points.
+There's Pura Batu Madeg in the north, Pura Kiduling Kreteg to the south, Pura Gelap in the east, and Pura Ulun Kulkul in the west.
+Batu ngadeg, literally ‘standing stone’, is found in the shrine of Meru Tumpang Sebelas at Pura Batu Madeg.
 This is where Vishnu is believed to descend.
-Still in the courtyard of Pura Batu Madeg, in front of Meru Tumpang Sebelas is the Pesamuan shrine (quadrangle-shaped with two lines of 16 poles) as a symbol of how Vishnu’s power interrelates with the world.
+Within the courtyard of Pura Batu Madeg, in front of Meru Tumpang Sebelas, you’ll find the Pesamuan shrine (quadrangular-shaped with 2 lines of 16 poles) which depicts how Vishnu’s power interrelates with the world.

 Good to Know about Besakih Temple

 Pura Basukian, Pura Penataran Agung, and Pura Dalem Puri are the mother of all village’ temples, namely Pura Puseh, Pura Desa, and Pura Dalem.
-Their shrines contain religious literature referring how a temple must be built.
+Their shrines contain religious literature referring to how a temple must be built.

-During the daytime Besakih becomes a crowded tourist trap, with self-professed ‘temple guards’, touts, hawkers, and more.
+During the day, Besakih becomes a crowded tourist trap, with self-professed ‘temple guards’, touts, hawkers, and more.
 Bear in mind that you should wear a proper top, a sarong, and a sash.
-The best visiting times of the day are in the early morning and in the evening as the complex is much quieter during these hours.
+The best visiting times of the day are in the early morning and the evening as the complex is much quieter during these hours.

 The official guides are easily identifiable with their symmetrically patterned traditional Batik shirts.
 The service is not free, though not expensive at all either considering how big the complex is.
 There's no obligation to hire a guide for tours around the complex.

 Sarongs and sashes are available for rent.
-They’re also available for purchase at the many stalls outside, and bargaining is recommended.
-Women on their periods are forbidden entry.
-Don’t forget to change money in the more urban areas as the rates here are not reliable.
+You can also purchase them at the many stalls outside, and bargaining is recommended.
+Women on their period aren’t allowed to enter Besakih Temple.
+Taking along local companions outside the official hours is highly recommended.